fairlearn/fairlearn/docs/user_guide/fairness_in_machine_learning.rst

-algorithm, it is possible that loan officers may limit their conversations with team members and clients, assuming the algorithm's recommendations are good enough without those additional sources of information. that takes advantage of people who need funds but did not receive them.
+algorithm, it is possible that loan officers may limit their conversations with team members and clients, assuming the algorithm's recommendations are good enough without those additional sources of information.

 To avoid this pitfall, we must be aware that once a technology is incorporated into a social context, new groups may reinterpret it differently.
 We should